Pancor Jackhammer: Bear Trap anti-personnel device

 Unique to the Jackhammer was the ability to convert a loaded cylinder from the weapon into an anti-personnel device similar to a land mine by the addition of a firing mechanism.
 The cylinder would be loaded with up to ten 12-gauge shells and the firing mechanism fitted over the bottom section of the cylinder.
 A pressure plate or plunger can then set to mechanically fire the shells in the cylinder upon pressing or initiate a spring-loaded timer which can be set to trigger firing up to twelve hours later, in one hour intervals.
 As the cylinder is designed to contain the pressure of firing normally, it can be discharged and reused when used in Bear Trap configuration.

 There is some disagreement over whether working models of the Bear Trap were built.
-According to Ian McCollum of Forgotten Weapons, no working prototypes were produced, however plastic model prototypes were produced and reportedly worked well.
-However, according to Jane's, development of the Bear Trap was fully completed as of 1994.
+According to Ian McCollum of Forgotten Weapons, no working prototypes were produced, but plastic model prototypes were produced and reportedly worked well.
+However, according to Janes, development of the Bear Trap was fully completed as of 1994.